marians/geogut/README.md

 ## gut.py

-This script for now does one thing only: It tries to return the geo-position (latitude, longitude) of a street intersection.
+This script for now does one thing only: It tries to return the geo-position (longitude, latitude) of a street intersection.

 It uses the Overpass API, which is based on OpenStreetmap data.
 This means that returned data is courtesy of OpenStreetmap.
 See http://www.openstreetmap.org/copyright on how to attribute.